 View the Satisfactory Academic Progress PolicyThe review of a student's SAP status is based on their entire academic record.
 The “Fresh Start” program though Academic Advising does not impact a student’s SAP status.
 The SAP status is evaluated each term after grades are posted.
 Being eligible to enroll in classes does not mean the student is maintaining SAP eligibility for federal financial aid.
 In addition to academic requirement, students must also meet certain eligibility criteria to maintain financial aid eligibility.

 View Help Video: What is Sinclair’s SAP policy?

 After the start of the term, any financial aid that remains after tuition, fees and books have been paid for may be eligible for refund.
 Refund distributions are processed by the Bursar Office through BankMobile Disbursements, a technology solution, powered by BMTX, Inc. More information on refunds and BankMobile Disbursements can be found at the refund information and policy webpage.

 Assistance given to students to help meet the difference between the student’s costs and the amount they are able to pay.
 Financial aid can be one of four types:

 View help video: What is financial aid?

-Since the class is no longer on the students’ schedule, financial aid may need to be adjusted.
-Depending on the time of the term, you may be able to add a class to avoid any changes with your financial aid.
-Students will be responsible for updating their schedule or paying any balance caused by a reduction in financial aid.
+Since the class is no longer on the student’s schedule, financial aid may need to be adjusted.
+Depending on the time left in the term, you may be able to add a class to avoid any changes with your financial aid.
+Any class added must be part of the student’s program of study.
+Students are responsible for updating their schedule or paying any balance caused by a reduction in financial aid.

 There are several points to consider before dropping classes.
-These are reviewed on the “Dropping a Class” flyer at www.sinclair.edu/www/assets/File/Hom-EnrAid-FinAid/DropClassflyer12.pdf.
+These are reviewed on the “Dropping a Class” flyer.
 Please contact a financial aid representative before dropping a class.